Michigan State vs Kansas State Players to Watch - Sweet 16

 Top Players to Watch: Michigan State vs. Kansas State - Sweet 16

-When the Michigan State Spartans and Kansas State Wildcats play in their Sweet 16 matchup at Madison Square Garden on Thursday at 6:30 PM ET, A.J Hoggard and Markquis Nowell will be two of the top players to watch.
+On Thursday at Madison Square Garden, the Michigan State Spartans (21-12) and the Kansas State Wildcats (25-9) collide at 6:30 PM ET for their Sweet 16 matchup.
+The Spartans' A.J Hoggard and the Wildcats' Markquis Nowell are two players to watch in this game.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!